ShalomiAhavah/fylo-data/README.md

 ## Acknowledgments
 - Thank you Rikus for spending time with me while you were playing WOT and I was coding(: It was good having somone there to complain about.
 - Thank you Hannah too, for enduring my rants about the stupid triangle.
-- Thank you @atif-dev for your help with figuring out how github works
+- Thank you [Atif](https://github.com/atif-dev) for your help with figuring out how github works